About & method.

 - No ads, no trackers.
 Lantern doesn't follow you, doesn't sell your data, and loads zero third-party script.

 - No growth hacking.
-No push notif, no gamification, no "streak".
+Ironic for a CRO site, but: no push notif, no gamification, no "streak".
 You read when you want.

 - Explicit curation.
-Sources are public, scoring is documented below, and you can always turn off the AI to see the raw feed.
+Sources are public, scoring is documented below, and the AI never reorders your reading: the feed is chronological by default, score sort is opt-in.

 from a URL to the feed